Kiran7007/Interview-Preparation/docs/kotlin.md

 If an `async` child fails, its exception can still cancel the parent in a normal `coroutineScope`, even if nobody calls `await()`.

-Interview answer:

-> `async` starts a child coroutine, but its purpose is to produce a
-> result.
-Not calling `await()` does not make it independent or detach
-> it from structured concurrency.

-Interview Answer:
-> They can start and execute even if you never call await.

 ---